khulnasoft-bot/primeagent/src/backend/tests/locust/README.md

 For debugging, you can:

-1. Run Aiexec manually with `--log-level debug`
+1. Run Primeagent manually with `--log-level debug`
-2. Check the Aiexec logs for detailed error information
+2. Check the Primeagent logs for detailed error information
 3. Use the web UI to verify the test flow was created correctly
 4. Test API endpoints manually with curl or httpx
 5. Use the diagnostic tool for remote instances: `python diagnose_remote.py --host <url> --load-test 10`